Coronavirus Disease 2019 (COVID-19) and Wildlife Markets

-What is the connection between the COVID-19 pandemic and wildlife markets?
+What is the connection between the coronavirus pandemic and wildlife markets?

-The emergence of Coronavirus Disease 2019 (abbreviated COVID-19) has been linked to the sale of wild animals for human consumption in a wildlife market in Wuhan, China.
-Wildlife markets such as this one create conditions in which the transfer of animal-based diseases (zoonoses) from non-human animals to humans is highly likely.
-Several other zoonotic diseases and outbreaks originated from wildlife markets as well, including Ebola, HIV, SARS, and Middle East Respiratory Syndrome (MERS).
+Wildlife markets and wildlife farms create conditions in which the transfer of animal-based diseases (zoonoses) from non-human animals to humans is highly possible.
+Several other zoonotic diseases and outbreaks, for example, originated from wildlife markets, including Ebola, HIV, SARS, and Middle East Respiratory Syndrome (MERS).
 In fact, an estimated 75% of emerging infectious diseases among humans are zoonotic, meaning they are spread between animals and people.

 I’ve heard these markets are called “wet markets.”
 Why is that?

 Interestingly, the wildlife component of these markets in China is relatively small and relatively new.
-It’s only since roughly the 1980s that these markets began including wildlife, and the wildlife component makes up as little as 10% of the overall market.
+It’s only since roughly the 1980s that these markets began including wildlife, and the wildlife component makes up only about 10% of the overall market.

-Do live wildlife markets exist outside of China?
+Do live wildlife markets and wildlife farms exist outside of China?